19hours/sg-statutes/Acts/Financial Advisers Act.md

 (2) Nothing in this section shall prohibit —

-(a) a licensed representative of a licensed financial adviser; or
+(a) an appointed or provisional representative of a licensed financial adviser or exempt financial adviser; or

+[1/2009 wef 26/11/2010]

-(b) a representative of an exempt financial adviser ,
+(b) a representative of an exempt financial adviser referred to in section 23(1)(ea) or (f),

 [1/2009 wef 26/11/2010]